xiix0/scam/README.md

-You will have domestic happiness and faithful friends.
+You have a deep interest in all that is artistic.